A closer look at the past 15 years: a challenging period for SA investors

 Investors still benefited over the past 15 years, says PSG Wealth

-Over the past 15 years, SA and the global economy has faced several headwinds: the most significant two being the 2008 global financial crisis and the Covid-19 global recession.
-SA investors also had to contend with a strong dollar placing enormous strain on emerging market currencies, investments and markets.
+Over the past 15 years, SA (and the global economy) has faced several headwinds: the most significant two being the 2008 global financial crisis, and the pandemic and ensuing global recession.
+SA investors also had to contend with a strong dollar, placing enormous strain on emerging market currencies, investments and markets.
 Not to mention all the challenges the SA economy had to navigate, which led to weak business and consumer confidence.

-So, if tough economic conditions and multiple recessions and market shocks are not the real enemies of creating long-term wealth, what are the real enemies?
+So, if tough economic conditions, multiple recessions and market shocks are not the real enemies of creating long-term wealth, what are the real enemies?

-By far, the deadliest silent killer of wealth creation is the existing retirement income shortfall crisis, inflation and acting on emotion.
+The deadliest silent killer of wealth creation by far is the retirement income shortfall crisis, inflation and acting on emotion.

 How to beat these threats?